i74578/simplified-aau-report/README.md

 font: "Palatino Linotype",
 ```

-Furthermore, the template exports the show rules
+Furthermore, the template exports the show rules:

 - `mainmatter`: Sets the page numbering to arabic and chapter numbering to none
 - `chapters`: Sets the chapter numbering `Chapter` followed by a number.